sap-tutorials/Tutorials/tutorials/odata-05-data-model-service/odata-05-data-model-service.md

 [cds] - server listening on { url: 'http://localhost:4004' }
 ```

 This looks promising, in particular the message about the Main service being served.
-Note also that the messages inform us that definitions are now being loaded not only from `db/schema.cds` but from the new file `srv/service.cds`.

 If you've still got a browser tab open and looking at the service (or lack thereof), jump to that tab and hit refresh.
 If you haven't got such a browser tab open, use the Command Palette (call it up with menu path **View -> Find Command...**) to invoke the "Ports: Preview" command, which should give you a link to connections to ports that are currently being exposed.
 It should look something like this: